mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 # Useful commands

+These are some useful commands I've come across in my learning and testing

 - `sudo  reboot` #to reboot pi
 - `/usr/bin/vcgencmd measure_temp` #to quickly check temp.
 I find `sudo reboot` and running scripts can stall/freeze if the temp is too high (>55 C).
 - `ssh-keygen -R raspberrypi.local` #If re-create your SD card using your previous/existing keys, you’ll have to delete your fingerprint using this command and generate a new one.
 If you do so, run this on your home machine prior to ssh.